 YOUNG PROFESSIONALS WEEK WISCONSIN

-The Northwest Wisconsin Workforce Investment Board and NEWaukee are proud to announce the expansion of Young Professionals Week (YPWeek) Wisconsin to include 25 communities in 2017.
-The grassroots statewide program will run April 22 to 29, 2017 with each community presenting a variety of programs that empower young professionals to take ownership and pride in their home towns.
-NWWIB partners in this effort include: Ashland Area Chamber of Commerce, Hayward Area Chamber of Commerce, NORTHFORCE, Northwest Wisconsin CEP, Price in Progress, Superior Young Professionals, and Young Professionals of the Chequamegon Bay.
+The Northwest Wisconsin Workforce Investment Board and NEWaukee are proud to announce the expansion of Young Professionals Week (YPWeek) Wisconsin to include 27 communities, 200+ events and 30 public projects in 2018.
+The grassroots statewide program will run April 20 to 28, 2018 with each community presenting a variety of programs that empower young professionals to take ownership and pride in their home towns.
+NWWIB partners in this effort include: Ashland Area Chamber of Commerce, Today's Professionals, and Young Professionals of the Chequamegon Bay.

 YPWeek Wisconsin is modeled after a program started by NEWaukee in 2012 to provide a weeklong series of events focusing on discovery, adventure and meaningful conversations about the issues that matter to young professionals in the Milwaukee area.
 YPWeek Wisconsin has continued to reach across the state with the support of the Wisconsin Economic Development Corporation since 2015, and its participants have collaborated with the agency on a shared communication platform designed to retain, excite, and grow the state’s talent pool.
 YPWeek incorporates this platform into its programming, leveraging “Think-Make-Happen,” an organizing theme.

 CUSTOMER SERVICE & SALES TRAINING